ameni-ayedi/ameni-ayedi/README.md

 # 👋 Hi there!
 I'm Ameni AYEDI

 Welcome to my GitHub profile!
-I'm passionate about **AI, machine learning, and data science**. 🚀
+I'm an advanced technology engineer with a passion for **AI, machine learning, and data science**. 🚀

 💡 **Interests:** AI, NLP, and predictive modeling